lizgab/Master-s-Project/README.md

 Elizabeth Gabriel and Piers Larkman

-Maachine Learning for the Calibratio of Radiotelescopes
+Machine Learning for the Calibratio of Radiotelescopes